OpenMS/pyopenms-docs/docs/source/glossary.rst

     mzML
     mzml
-        The mzML format is an open, XML-based format for :term:`mass spectrometer` output files, developed with the full participation of vendors and researchers in order to create a single open format that would be supported by all software.
+        The mzML format is an open, XML-based format for mass spectrometer output files, developed with the full participation of vendors and researchers in order to create a single open format that would be supported by all software.

     mzData
     mzdata
-        mzData was the first attempt by the Proteomics Standards Initiative (PSI) from the Human Proteome Organization (HUPO) to create a standardized format for :term:`MS` data.
+        mzData was the first attempt by the Proteomics Standards Initiative (PSI) from the Human Proteome Organization (HUPO) to create a standardized format for MS data.
 This format is now deprecated, and replaced by mzML.

     mzXML
     mzxml
         mzXML is an open data format for storage and exchange of mass spectroscopy data, developed at the SPC/Institute for Systems Biology.

-    spectra
-    spectrum
-    mass spectrum
-        A mass spectrum is a plot of the ion signal as a function of the mass-to-charge ratio.
-A mass spectrum is produced by a single :term:`MS` run.
-These spectra are used to determine the elemental or isotopic signature of a sample, the masses of particles and of molecules, and to elucidate the chemical identity or structure of molecules and other chemical compounds.
-OpenMS represents a one dimensional mass spectrum using the class `MSSpectrum <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1MSSpectrum.html>`_.

     ProteoWizard
-        ProteoWizard is a set of open-source, cross-platform tools and libraries for :term:`proteomics` data analyses.
+        ProteoWizard is a set of open-source, cross-platform tools and libraries for proteomics data analyses.
-        It provides a framework for unified :term:`MS` data file access and performs standard chemistry and LCMS dataset computations.
+        It provides a framework for unified MS data file access and performs standard chemistry and LCMS dataset computations.

     PepNovo
-        PepNovo is a de :term:`de novo peptide sequencing` algorithm for :term:`MS2` :term:`spectra`.
+        PepNovo is a de :term:`de novo peptide sequencing` algorithm for :term:`MS2` spectra.

     de novo peptide sequencing
-        A peptide’s amino acid sequence is inferred directly from the precursor peptide mass and tandem :term:`mass spectrum` (:term:`MS2` or :term:`MS3`) fragment ions, without comparison to a reference proteome.
+        A peptide’s amino acid sequence is inferred directly from the precursor peptide mass and tandem mass spectrum (:term:`MS2` or :term:`MS3`) fragment ions, without comparison to a reference proteome.

     TOPPAS
         An assistant for GUI-driven :term:`TOPP` workflow design.
 It is recommended to use OpenMS through the KNIME plugins.

-    chromatograms
-    chromatogram
-        A two-dimensional plot that describes the amount of analyte eluted from a chromatography versus the analyte's retention time.
-OpenMS represents a chromatogram using the class `MSChromatogram <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/structOpenMS_1_1Interfaces_1_1Chromatogram.html>`_.

     KNIME
         An advanced workflow editor which OpenMS provides a plugin for.